lukestein/stata-latex-workflows/README.md

 ## Semi-automated table creation

-These packages fill in manually created tex shell with calculated values
+These packages fill in manually created tex shells with calculated values

 ### `stata-tex`